diannedejesus/update_contacts/readme.md

 When the information is loaded it will be placed in two databases, one will contain the full information selected.
 A unique link will be generated for each entry.
 Then the name and associated unique link will be used to fill a seperate database.
 The app will count how many items were load into the two db and confirm to the user that the data was load.
 It will reload to a page that displays the data.

-- divide the databases so that the user only have access to the minimun amount of data.
+- seperate database with distint permision levels to avoid access to private data
-- verfiy credentials for reading contacts
+- create process to verfiy credentials for reading and editiong contacts
 - find the structure of the information to use for limiting the import.
 Try to implement dynamicly.
     - will also be used to define the information to select from the data.
 - count the amount of data that was loaded into the database for display.
+- add a reference for empty link counting
+- Generate unique link

 ### Historic data display vs current data
 The historic database will only have two options posibly three.
 You will be able to update the timestamp to make how recent the data was changed, you can mark fields as disabled for data that is not relevent to the update process.
 Might posibly allow the addition of new entries for data that was not in the initial import.